 Pastoral Council

-Our Pastoral Council meets monthly to advise our pastor on matters of significance for parish life and help plan and coordinate ministries and services.
-Basically, the Council serves as an interactive, engaged, and committed focus group that also communicates options and decisions with parishioners.
+Our Pastoral Council advises our pastor on parish issues and plans and coordinates programs and services.
+The Council is an active, committed focus group that communicates options and decisions with parishioners.

 Pastoral Plan